fluidself/fluidself.org/_books/fiction/the-sheltering-sky.md

 Tunner himself was an essentially simple individual irresistibly attracted by whatever remained just beyond his intellectual grasp.
 Contenting himself with not quite being able to seize an idea was a habit he had acquired in adolescence, and it operated in him now with still greater force.
 If he could get on all sides of a thought, he concluded that it was an inferior one; there had to be an inaccessible part of it for his interest to be aroused.
 His attention, however, did not spur him to additional thought.
 On the contrary, it merely provided him with an emotional satisfaction vis-à-vis the idea, making it possible for him to relax and admire it at a distance.

-For in order to avoid having to deal with relative values, he had long since come to deny all purpose to the phenomenon of existence--it was more expedient and comforting.
+For in order to avoid having to deal with relative values, he had long since come to deny all purpose to the phenomenon of existence—it was more expedient and comforting.

 "Sunset is such a sad hour," she said, presently.
-"If I watch the end of a day--any day--I always feel it's the end of a whole epoch.
+"If I watch the end of a day—any day—I always feel it's the end of a whole epoch.
 And the autumn!
 It might as well be the end of everything," he said.
 "That's why I hate cold countries, and love the warm ones, where there's no winter, and when night comes you feel an opening up of the life there, instead of a closing down.
 Don't you feel that?"
 "Yes," said Kit, "but I'm not sure I prefer the warm countries.
 I don't know.
 I'm not sure I don't feel that it's wrong to try to escape the night and winter, and that if you do you'll have to pay for it somehow."

 Whenever he was en route from one place to another, he was able to look at his life with a little more objectivity than usual.
 It was often on trips that he thought most clearly, and made the decisions that he could not reach when he was stationary.